 4. Install HTTPS Everywhere

-For years, a tool called HTTPS Everywhere—created through a partnership between the Electronic Frontier Foundation and the Tor Project, HTTPS Everywhere is a simple and unobtrusive way to help keep your data safe by forcing your browser to use encrypted HTTPS.
+For years, a tool called HTTPS Everywhere—created through a partnership between the Electronic Frontier Foundation (EFF) and the Tor Project—has provided a simple and unobtrusive way to help keep your data safe by forcing your browser to use encrypted HTTPS.

 5. Use a privacy-conscious search engine